 b.
 1982, Bikita, Zimbabwe

+In 2019 Gareth Nyandoro recently presented his solo exhibition titled JUGGLING SKILLS, at SMAC Gallery in Johannesburg, South Africa.
+The exhibition coincides with the launch of the first publication dedicated to the his body of works.
 In 2018, Nyandoro’s solo show, …READ ALL ABOUT, opened at the Van Doreen Waxter Gallery in New York, USA; and his work was included in the group exhibition, Five Bhobh: Painting at the End of an Era at Zeitz MOCAA in Cape Town, South Africa.
-Nyandoro also exhibited alongside Marlene Dumas, William Kentridge, Moshekwa Langa and Bahia Shebab in the group exhibition, Drawing Africa On The Map at the Quentzal Art Centre, Vidigueira, Portugal.
+Nyandoro also exhibited alongside Marlene Dumas, William Kentridge, Moshekwa Langa and Bahia Shebab in the group exhibition, Drawing Africa On The Map at the Quetzal Art Centre, Vidigueira, Portugal.
 Most recently, Nyandoro has been chosen to exhibit alongside artist, Alexandra Karakashian, at the 13th edition of Art Dubai in Dubai, UAE with SMAC Gallery.

 Roxana Azimi | Le Monde | Gareth Nyandoro: “Westerners are racing for Africa, but we have always been here” | 22 June 2017 – PDF